 Marketing Anti-Aging Products to Baby Boomers

-Physicians and practitioners are becoming rich hawking products that are anti-aging or extend longevity.
-However, evidence has shown that many these products are not as effective as they claim.
+Physicians and practitioners are becoming rich hawking products that are touted as anti-aging or claim to extend longevity.
+However, evidence has shown that many of these products are not as effective as they claim.
 The Baby Boomer generation has been strategically targeted because we embrace our youthfulness and are not in a hurry to look like our parents.
-We spend a fortune in an effort to stay young buying supplements, miracle skin care formulas, radical medical procedures, and therapies.
+We spend a fortune in an effort to stay young buying supplements, miracle skin care formulas, radical medical procedures, and other therapies.

 Although most over the counter supplements are harmless, they may actually cause aging rather than prevent it when consumed in excess.
 For instance, too much vitamin A can cause osteoporosis.
 An excess of vitamin B can cause nerve damage.
 An overdose of vitamin E can cause cancer.

 Vitamin and mineral blends, and other “tonics” are touted to boost energy, beat cancer, prevent heart disease and even fend off the flu.
 They’re being sold by the bucket full at premium prices.
 Slimy snake oil salesmen and women with a “profit-only mentality” are stealing cash from over-eager “older” customers that could be better used to fund retirement.
-Their marketing strategies often include pages of testimonials from brainwashed “satisfied” customers with little to no medical proof to back up their claims.
+Their marketing strategies often include long videos from pseudo doctors online or pages of testimonials from brainwashed “satisfied” customers.
+Most have little to no medical proof to back up their claims.
 Every day there’s a new longevity super juice or exotic supplement that’s no more effective than a glass of orange juice, complete with a costly monthly auto-ship.

-Medical insurance doesn’t always cover anti-aging treatments performed in clinics, so patients are left to pick up the entire tab.
-Some products have been known to have safety issues and may contain toxic ingredients like lead or cadmium.
+Medical insurance usually doesn’t cover anti-aging treatments performed in clinics, so patients are left to pick up the entire tab.
+Some products have safety issues and may contain toxic ingredients like lead or cadmium.
 Skin lightening creams produced in countries outside of the U.S., particularly in Asian countries, have been found to contain high levels of mercury.

 Anti-aging creams with buzz words like “botanical” contain enticing natural ingredients like fruit and flower extracts, green tea, coconut oil, mushrooms. . . etc. However, some have more of a tendency to cause allergic reactions than man-made ingredients.

 Other products are marketed as scientific, cutting edge, or revolutionary.
-They claim to have been developed using stem cell research, are derived from the oil of an Emu or are exclusively patented.
-Although they’re safe, they haven’t been proven effective enough in preventing wrinkles and other signs of aging to justify their inflated price tags.
-Just because a product is expensive doesn’t mean it will work better than your mother’s Pond’s Cold Cream or by slathering on a little olive oil.
+They claim to have been developed using stem cell research, or are derived from the oil of an Emu, or “exclusively patented.”
+Although most are harmless, don’t really prevent wrinkles and other signs of aging to justify their inflated price tags.
+Just because a product is expensive doesn’t mean it will work better than your mother’s cold cream.

 What this all comes down to is that it’s important to demand solid proof that treatments, surgical procedures, and skin care programs are effective and worth the investment before going forward with them.
 Don’t allow money-hungry marketers or charismatic salespeople talk you into anti-aging treatments that could be potentially damaging to your health or will drain your bank account.